beto33014/Getting-and-Cleaning-Data-Course-Project/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The r script run_analysis.R processes the accelerometer data using the following steps to produce an aggregated, clean dataset:
-1. Merge datasets (training and the test) to create one data set.
+* Merge datasets (training and the test) to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Add descriptive activity names to name the activities in the data set
+* Add descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+* Appropriately labels the data set with descriptive variable names.
-5. Create a tidy data set with the average of each variable for each activity and each subject.
+* Create a tidy data set with the average of each variable for each activity and each subject.

-The ouput from the r script is a comma delimited text file.
+The ouput from the r script is a comma delimited text file (aggData.txt) with the average of each variable for each activity and each subject.
+Additionally enclosed in this repository is a codebook (CodeBook.md) that describes the variables, the data, and transformations performed to clean up the data.